1jour1vin

 Viticulture

-Traditional Champagne method, emblematic blend of Brut Carte Jaune to which are added approximately 12% of red wines made from specially selected grapes.
+Traditional Champagne method, emblematic blend of Brut Carte Jaune with approximately 12% red wines made from specially selected grapes added.

 Alcohol content